+Managers use different leadership styles in decision making with the aim of improving the organization's performance (Bass, 2008).
 Despite the differences, the various definitions of leadership have four common elements (Nahavandi, 2015):

-- 1. Leadership is a social and group phenomenon; there can be no leaders without followers.
-Leadership is about others; - 2.
-Leadership involves interpersonal influence or persuasion and leaders move their followers through goals and actions; - 3.
-Leadership is goal-oriented and action-oriented.
-Leaders take an active role in groups and organizations, which in turn use influence to direct their followers and achieve goals; - 4.
-The presence of leaders in a group assumes a hierarchy.
+- (i) Leadership is a social and group phenomenon; there can be no leaders without followers.
+Leadership is about others. - (ii) Leadership involves interpersonal influence or persuasion and leaders move their followers through goals and actions; - (iii) Leadership is goal-oriented and actionoriented.
+Leaders take an active role in groups and organizations, which in turn use influence to direct their followers and achieve goals. - (iv) The presence of leaders in a group assumes a hierarchy.
 There are cases where this hierarchy is formal and well defined, keeping the leader at the top, in other cases it is informal and flexible.